olaitanade/RustBattleshipGame/README.md

 | Destroyer  | 2  | 8 |
 | Patrol boat  | 1  | 10 |

-So after the computer has allocated the ships the grid might look like this

 The game starts and the player has no points.
 They are then asked which square they would like to shoot at (they can’t see the grid).
 The program informs the player if they have missed or hit a ship.
 If they have hit a ship they are told which ship and how many points it is worth.
 Once a ship has been hit it “sinks” and so cannot be hit again.

 ### Game End